Retirement Planning: Steps You Need to Take Right Now for a Secure Future

 • Estimate healthcare expenses: You should factor in Medicare premiums, out-of-pocket costs, and any supplemental insurance you may need.
 Remember that healthcare expenses can rise significantly as you age.

-• Take advantage of health savings accounts (HSAs): HSAs offer tax-free savings for qualified medical expenses and can be a powerful tool in covering healthcare costs during retirement.
+• Take advantage of health savings accounts (HSAs): HSAs offer tax-free savings for qualified medical expenses.
+They can be a powerful tool in covering healthcare costs during retirement.

-• Account for long-term care: Consider the potential need for long-term care insurance to cover nursing home or in-home care, which can be financially draining without proper planning.
+• Account for long-term care: Consider the potential need for long-term care insurance.
+This insurance can cover nursing home or in-home care.
+These services can be financially draining without proper planning.

 Step 6: Reduce Debt Before Retirement